hpc/charliecloud/doc/ch-image.rst

 Examples
 --------

-Download the Debian Buster image matching the host's architecture and place it in the storage directory::
+Download the Debian Buster image matching the host’s architecture and place it in the storage directory::

    $ uname -m